C-and-Embedded-Systems-Projects/C-Exercises/Minimal_POST_HTTP_client/readme.md

 Indeed, a client is useless without a server.
 You can certainly make a server on your **own** or use a **public** server (preferably with no restrictions).
-There's countless ways to make or initialize a server, you can get very *creative* (see [this][server-how-to] StackOverflow thread for some cool ideas).
+There's countless ways to make or initialize a server, you can get very *creative* (see [this][server-how-to] StackOverflow thread for some cool ideas;
+the `Unix` interface comes with some pre-built tools as well).
 The only requirement is that the server should be able to receive `POST` requests.
-You can try implementing this in `C` as well (which is quite recommended!).
+You can try implementing this in `C` as well (which is highly recommended!).
 Have a look [here][c-server].
-However, if you only want to try this client, you can copy the following source code (Python) to a file and run
+However, if you only want to try this client, you can copy the following source code (Python) to a file and run it:
-it:

 ```python3
 from flask import Flask, request